WindowsMeosu/peppypedia/docs/index.md

 # peppypedia

+Happy New Years!

-Merry Christmas to the minority that actively visits here.
-I'm looking for both contributors and collaborators ([read the README](https://github.com/windowsmeosu/peppypedia)).
+Heyo, I'm looking for both contributors and collaborators ([read the README](https://github.com/windowsmeosu/peppypedia)).
 If you are very experienced in Markdown or just want to help out in general, please do so!

 <label for="progress">Full Completion:</label>
 <progress id="progress" value="92.2" max="100"> 92.2%</progress>